Odizinne/Sunshine-Toolbox/README.md

 - `--close-bigpicture`

 This will just close Steam Big Picture if the window exist.
-Useful to add as undo command for Steam Big Picture app.
+This allows to close Big Picture when ending the stream.

 - `--bigpicture-dummyload`

 This is meant to be used as main command for Steam Big Picture app.
-This script will end when big picture window is closed.
+This script will start steam in big picture mode and end when big picture window is closed.
-I use this on my TV that has no option to quit app after a stream.
-Just need to close Big Picture window to end the stream.
+This allows to close Big Picture to end the stream.

 ## Documentation